 #4.
 Celestron 21045 114mm Equatorial PowerSeeker Telescope

-This reflector telescope has an EQ mount to allow tracking of objects as they move in the view with the Earth’s rotation.
-It has slow motion controls for smooth tracking — which is good for photography.
-The mirror size, 114 mm, is less than the recommended 150 mm for viewing decent details of planets, but will still give you a magnified view of celestial bodies.
+This Newtonian reflector telescope has an EQ mount so you can track objects as they move in the view with the Earth’s rotation.
+It has slow motion controls for smooth tracking and the mount makes it suitable for photography.

 For reflector types, 3 – 6″ apertures are expected to give excellent viewing of the Moon, very good of binary stars and planets, and fair viewing of comets, galaxies, and nebulas.

-A focal ratio of 7.9 means it is in the high power range for narrower field viewing, meaning it is best for observing and photography of planets, binary stars, and small features of the moon.
+A focal ratio of 7.9 means it is in the high power range for narrower field viewing, meaning it is best for observing of planets, binary stars, and small features of the moon.

 It comes with accessory storage with included tripod tray.